 10.3.18.
 Habitats within and adjacent to the land ownership are described below.
+A separate Phase 1 survey report is not provided to avoid unnecessary duplication of information.
 The type and extent of the habitats recorded is shown on Figure 10.3.
 This is included in Appendix 10-2 along with the corresponding target notes and photographs.